 Founder Mathilde puts it this way:

 “I’m just one person, but ActiveCampaign lets me engage every single customer like I’m personally reaching out.
-With all my customer data in one place, I can use it to automate personalized content and recommendations that address each customer’s needs and inspire their loyalty.”
+With access to customer data in one place, I can use it to automate personalized content and recommendations that address each individual’s needs and inspire their customer loyalty.”

 A CRM database is an essential component of your customer relationship management system.
 Having organized, accessible data on every customer and prospect helps with lead nurturing, marketing, improving customer retention, and more.